 This myth started back in the 1970s and even had some research to back it up.
 At that time, some studies showed that the sweetener saccharine may have increased the incidence of bladder cancer in rats.
 In response to this study, Congress required all food products containing saccharin to carry a warning label, and the label stuck.
 That is, since then, many people still believe that artificial sweeteners cause cancer.

 The reality is that further study has shown no relationship between human cancers and commercially available sweeteners like saccharin (sold as Sweet ‘N Low, Sweet Twin and NectaSweet, among others), aspartame (sold as Equal and NutraSweet), acesulfame potassium (sold as Sunett and Sweet One), sucralose (sold as Splenda) and neotame.
 All of these products are approved as safe and noncancerous by the United States Food & Drug Administration.

 Does Sugar Cause Cancer?

 If artificial sweeteners are safe, then what about plain old sugar?
-Now while sugar itself may not cause cancer, a related disorder might increase your risk.
+Now, while sugar itself may not cause cancer, a related disorder might increase your risk.
 If you have a diet high in sugar, you may also be overweight.
-Obesity has been shown to be associated with an increased risk of these cancers:
+Obesity is associated with an increased risk of these cancers:

 - Multiple myeloma